Labii/comparison-of-best-electronic-lab-notebook/README.md

 * Comment, able to write comments
 * References, able to insert citations

-## Comparision of Security and Cimpliant
+## Comparision of Security and Compliant

+For industrial use, the security and compliant are the top features to consider when using electronic lab notebook.

 | Features                       | Labii                        | LabArchives | Benchling                                           | LabCollector | SciNote  | Labfolder                    | RSpace   | CERF     | Hivebench                    | LabGuru  | DOCOLLAB | Element  | IDBS     |
 |--------------------------------|------------------------------|-------------|-----------------------------------------------------|--------------|----------|------------------------------|----------|----------|------------------------------|----------|----------|----------|----------|